 Ilkeston peppered with a rash of infectious thefts

 Solomon had established himself in Bath Street as a grocer and baker in the mid 1850’s.
-To reach the back kitchen of Solomon’s premises from Bath Street an open and exposed yard had to be crossed.
+To reach the back kitchen of his premises from Bath Street an open and exposed yard had to be crossed.
 This, however, did not deter Robert Pepper.

 In late March of 1866 he paid an uninvited and unwelcome clandestine night-time visit to this kitchen and left shortly afterwards with two brushes, a towel, a looking-glass, a basket, boots and a cap — the property of Solomon and his apprentice John Hind — while the house occupants slept soundly in their beds.

 About a week later Robert’s wife Mary took the boots to pawnbroker John Moss and pledged them with him for 4s 6d.
 Almost immediately John passed them over to Inspector Brady and just as speedily the Inspector called on the Peppers, taking them both into custody.

 A week before the theft from Solomon’s kitchen, Robert had made a similar visit to the home of coalminer Samuel and Esther Riley in New Street.
 This time he left with an iron pot, an iron saucepan, and a coal pick — all these items were reclaimed by the Inspector from the Pepper’s home when he arrested the couple, and later identified by Esther Riley.

 Robert was eventually prepared to ‘take the rap’ for the theft of all this ‘loot’ — his wife was ‘as innocent as a baby’ he claimed.
 He was believed and so Mary was released.